CSW Industrials (NASDAQ:CSWI) Sees Unusually-High Trading Volume

-Shares of CSW Industrials, Inc. (NASDAQ:CSWI – Get Rating) saw an uptick in trading volume on Monday .
-3,390 shares changed hands during trading, a decline of 93% from the previous session’s volume of 50,069 shares.The stock last traded at $120.54 and had previously closed at $122.04.
+CSW Industrials, Inc. (NASDAQ:CSWI – Get Rating) saw an uptick in trading volume on Wednesday .
+3,509 shares changed hands during mid-day trading, a decline of 93% from the previous session’s volume of 50,201 shares.The stock last traded at $117.29 and had previously closed at $118.13.

-Several brokerages recently issued reports on CSWI.
-StockNews.com raised shares of CSW Industrials from a “hold” rating to a “buy” rating in a research note on Monday, November 7th.
-Barrington Research upped their price objective on shares of CSW Industrials from $153.00 to $157.00 and gave the stock an “outperform” rating in a report on Monday, August 22nd.
+Several research firms have issued reports on CSWI.
+StockNews.com raised shares of CSW Industrials from a “hold” rating to a “buy” rating in a report on Monday, November 7th.
+Barrington Research boosted their price objective on shares of CSW Industrials from $153.00 to $157.00 and gave the company an “outperform” rating in a report on Monday, August 22nd.

 CSW Industrials Stock Performance

-The company also recently announced a quarterly dividend, which was paid on Monday, November 14th.
-Stockholders of record on Monday, October 31st were issued a $0.17 dividend.
-The ex-dividend date was Friday, October 28th.
-This represents a $0.68 annualized dividend and a dividend yield of 0.60%.
+The business also recently announced a quarterly dividend, which was paid on Monday, November 14th.
+Stockholders of record on Monday, October 31st were paid a dividend of $0.17 per share.
+The ex-dividend date of this dividend was Friday, October 28th.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 0.57%.
 CSW Industrials’s dividend payout ratio is currently 13.23%.

-In other news, CEO Joseph B. Armes sold 2,000 shares of the stock in a transaction dated Thursday, September 15th.
-The shares were sold at an average price of $125.48, for a total value of $250,960.00.
-Following the completion of the sale, the chief executive officer now owns 56,920 shares in the company, valued at $7,142,321.60.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-1.40% of the stock is currently owned by corporate insiders.
+In other news, CEO Joseph B. Armes sold 2,000 shares of the business’s stock in a transaction dated Tuesday, October 18th.
+The shares were sold at an average price of $121.57, for a total transaction of $243,140.00.
+Following the completion of the sale, the chief executive officer now owns 59,176 shares of the company’s stock, valued at $7,194,026.32.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Corporate insiders own 1.40% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in CSWI.
-First Horizon Advisors Inc. bought a new position in CSW Industrials during the second quarter worth about $27,000.
-Point72 Hong Kong Ltd bought a new position in CSW Industrials during the second quarter worth about $34,000.
-Lazard Asset Management LLC bought a new position in CSW Industrials during the third quarter worth about $52,000.
-Rockefeller Capital Management L.P. boosted its position in CSW Industrials by 278.5% during the third quarter.
-Rockefeller Capital Management L.P. now owns 511 shares of the basic materials company’s stock worth $61,000 after purchasing an additional 376 shares during the period.
-Finally, Ensign Peak Advisors Inc bought a new position in CSW Industrials during the third quarter worth about $89,000.
-Institutional investors own 78.61% of the company’s stock.
+Several large investors have recently bought and sold shares of CSWI.
+First Horizon Advisors Inc. purchased a new stake in CSW Industrials during the 2nd quarter valued at about $27,000.
+Point72 Hong Kong Ltd purchased a new stake in CSW Industrials during the 2nd quarter valued at about $34,000.
+Lazard Asset Management LLC purchased a new stake in CSW Industrials during the 3rd quarter valued at about $52,000.
+Rockefeller Capital Management L.P. grew its stake in CSW Industrials by 278.5% during the 3rd quarter.
+Rockefeller Capital Management L.P. now owns 511 shares of the basic materials company’s stock valued at $61,000 after acquiring an additional 376 shares in the last quarter.
+Finally, Ensign Peak Advisors Inc purchased a new stake in CSW Industrials during the 3rd quarter valued at about $89,000.
+Hedge funds and other institutional investors own 78.61% of the company’s stock.

 About CSW Industrials